airbnb/chronon/docs/source/authoring_features/Join.md

 Once the join is merged, Chronon runs the following jobs:

 * Daily front-fill of new feature values as upstream data lands in the source tables.
 * If online serving is enabled, then Chronon runs pipelines that measure consistency between an offline join, and an online joins.
-These output metrics can be used to ensure are no consistency issues between the data a model is trained on and the data used to serve the model.
+These output metrics can be used to ensure there are no consistency issues between the data a model is trained on and the data used to serve the model.

 These jobs are managed by airflow pipelines (see [Orchestration](../setup/Orchestration.md) documentation).